jason-speck/techblog/_posts/2015-10-02-creating-a-blog-on-github-pages.markdown

 set this blog up.

-I'm assuming that you're not an expert on any of the tools we're using, but that you know enough about ruby package management (via gem), github, and git, to be dangerous.
+I'm assuming that you're not an expert on any of the tools we're using, but that you know enough about Ruby package management (via gem), github, and GitHub, to be dangerous.

 Create your github repo
 =======================

-This blog is hosted on [github pages](https://pages.github.com/), which is a great way to publish a simple, minimalist blog.
-There are a few things you need to do first, which I won't cover in detail, as they're already documented well on the github website.
+This blog is hosted on [GitHub Pages](https://pages.github.com/), which is a great way to publish a simple, minimalist blog.
+There are a few things you need to do first, which I won't cover in detail, as they're already documented well on the GitHub website.

-* [Register](http://github.com/join) for a github account if you don't have one already
+* [Register](http://github.com/join) for a GitHub account if you don't have one already
-* [Configure ssh access]( http://help.github.com/articles/generating-ssh-keys/) to your github account, so you can push to your repositories from your computer
+* [Configure ssh access]( http://help.github.com/articles/generating-ssh-keys/) to your GitHub account, so you can push to your repositories from your computer
 * [Create a repository](https://pages.github.com/#project-site) for your blog.
 Make sure to make `gh-pages` the default branch as described in that documentation.

 Create your local git repo